 Make sure to also highlight your accomplishments and achievements that demonstrate your capabilities and showcase your value as a potential candidate.
 Focus on quantifiable results whenever possible, using metrics, percentages, or specific examples to add credibility to your resume.

-Step Four: Include Your Professional Experience
+Step 3: Include Your Professional Experience

-Step Five: Include Relevant Education and Certifications in Your Functional Resume
+Step 4: Include Relevant Education and Certifications

 Another step in learning how to write a functional resume is thinking about your schooling.
 It is very important to highlight your educational background and relevant certifications.
 You can also include any specific coursework or training that enhances your qualifications for your desired role.
 If you have limited work experience, placing this section near the top of your resume can help strengthen your candidacy.

-Step Six: Consider Additional Sections:
+Step 5: Consider Additional Sections

-Step Seven: Use a Professional, Clean Style
+Step 6: Use a Professional, Clean Style

 The content of your resume is important, but if the layout looks like crap, you will not make a great first impression!